claudia-nikel/Personal_Portfolio/README.md

 Utilized drone imagery to create vegetation and elevation maps of buildings all of which can be used in the agriculture, construction, surveying and inspection industries
 <p align="center"><img src="images/3Dmaps.jpeg" alt="2Dmaps" width="600"/></p>

+### 5. BarkBuddy React App
+A personal dog dictionary application that allows users to add pictures and basic information about dogs they meet at the dog park.